Steinbeis-Hochschule Berlin

 Steinbeis-Hochschule Berlin (SHB) (or Steinbeis University) is a private, state-approved university in Berlin, Germany, well-known for its focus on applied research and industry-oriented education.
 It is primarily known for its cooperative education programs with large German corporations such as Siemens, Mercedes, Porsche, SAP, Deutsche Telekom and Bosch.
 The university is based in Berlin and has supplementary campuses in Baden-Württemberg.

 It operates under the Steinbeis Foundation, which emphasizes knowledge and technology transfer between academia and business.
 Founded in 1998, the university offers programs that are often part-time or project-based, designed for working professionals who want to integrate their academic learning with real-world business challenges.

 Steinbeis University’s programs span a range of fields, including business, management, engineering, and technology, with a strong emphasis on practical, hands-on projects.
+The university comprises several schools and institutes, including the Schools of Next Practices (S-Next), which focuses on international and English-language programs in business and tech.

 History

 As early as 1994, the Steinbeis Foundation was working on the fundamentals of a new academy.
 The idea of a private Steinbeis University in Baden-Württemberg was soon in coming.
 The circumstances at the time, however, were not advantageous.
 As a result, Johann Löhn, the then chairman of the board, chose not to pursue the idea further.

 The Secretary of State at the time, Erich Thies, was a strong advocate of the university.
 After discussion with the Berlin State Senate, Steinbeis received state approval to move forward with SHB.
 The university opened in autumn of 1998 offering the MBE (Master of Business and Engineering).

 1999 saw the introduction of the MedienMBA, the first MBA for senior managers working in the German media.
 In 2000 SHB added MBA degrees for Chinese executives and German fast-track employees.
 In 2001 SHB launched its first bachelor's degree program.

 The university is organized as a business, with the institutes acting more like "companies within a company".
 Degrees based on this model require students to "partner" with a company at the start of their studies and create a project that applies learned knowledge to a realistic business challenge.

 Over 4000 employed professionals are enrolled in SHB.